parse-community/docs/_includes/graphql/users.md

 ## Reset Password

-Currently reset password is not supported a pull request should be sent soon.
+Currently reset password is not supported, but this will be addressed soon.